nodejs/node/doc/api/packages.md

 * Strings passed in as an argument to `--eval` or `--print`, or piped to `node` via `STDIN`, with the flag `--input-type=commonjs`.

-Aside from these explicit cases, there are other cases where Node.js defaults to one module system or the other based on the value of the [`--experimental-default-type`][] flag:

-* Files ending in `.js` or with no extension, if there is no `package.json` file present in the same folder or any parent folder.

-* Files ending in `.js` or with no extension, if the nearest parent `package.json` field lacks a `"type"` field; unless the folder is inside a `node_modules` folder.
-(Package scopes under `node_modules` are always treated as CommonJS when the `package.json` file lacks a `"type"` field, regardless of `--experimental-default-type`, for backward compatibility.)

-* Strings passed in as an argument to `--eval` or piped to `node` via `STDIN`, when `--input-type` is unspecified.
+* Files with a `.js` extension with no parent `package.json` file or where the nearest parent `package.json` file lacks a `type` field, and where the code can evaluate successfully as CommonJS.
+In other words, Node.js tries to run such "ambiguous" files as CommonJS first, and will retry evaluating them as ES modules if the evaluation as CommonJS fails because the parser found ES module syntax.

-This flag currently defaults to `"commonjs"`, but it may change in the future to default to `"module"`.
-For this reason it is best to be explicit wherever possible; in particular, package authors should always include the [`"type"`][] field in their `package.json` files, even in packages where all sources are CommonJS.
+Writing ES module syntax in "ambiguous" files incurs a performance cost, and therefore it is encouraged that authors be explicit wherever possible.
+In particular, package authors should always include the [`"type"`][] field in their `package.json` files, even in packages where all sources are CommonJS.
 Being explicit about the `type` of the package will future-proof the package in case the default type of Node.js ever changes, and it will also make things easier for build tools and loaders to determine how the files in the package should be interpreted.

 ### Syntax detection